Illinois-IoT/main-project/tutorials/day5/day5.md

 <link rel="stylesheet" href="{{ url_for('static', filename='style.css') }}" />
 ```

-We will also link another online CSS stylesheet, `font-awesome`, which provides us some useful icons we can use in our button:
+We will also link another online CSS stylesheet, `font-awesome`, which provides us with some useful icons we can use in our button:

 ```html
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">